-Because a lot of my work is on client side, I have to make side projects to showcase my UX UI portfolio.
-Over the years I have grown to include research concept and project management notes within in the wireframes to include supportive data/rational, proof of concept, branding/style guide, coding, and API suggestions and references.
+Because a lot of Jennifer’s work is on client side, she keeps herself busy with continued education and sample project and nonprofit volunteer work.
+Here is one of her side projects to showcase her UX UI portfolio.
+Over the years she has grown to include research concept and project management notes within in the wireframes to include supportive data/rational, proof of concept, branding/style guide, coding, and API suggestions and references.

 Agile Sprint – Period 2 – 6 weeks

 This is an example of a quick project I worked on for a pet support application.

 All Pages Labeled – All Functions Labeled w/script notes and API references.